VVUQ · Module 4 of 10

 Practice ladder

-S = 98, D = 100, uD = 5.
-Is the disagreement within measurement noise?
+S = 98, D = 100, with an experimental standard uncertainty uD = 5.
+State what this comparison establishes.

 Show answer